spyflow/Netflix-Household/README.md

 - **Usage:**
   Copy and paste the link directly into your browser or a web-based app opener to start Netflix without household restrictions.
+  - **Note:** This may not work if the Netflix app was previously opened when using the link.

 ---

 ## **Disclaimer**
 This repository is for **educational and informational purposes only**.
 We do **not encourage or promote** unauthorized access to any service.
-Use this information responsibly and in compliance with Netflixâ€™s terms of service.
+Use this information responsibly and in compliance with Netflix's terms of service.

 ---